caprica/vlcj-legacy/README.md

 Java classes themselves.
 Those tricks were different on every platform of course.
 This approach may yet be feasible, however even if that might work (and it is not 100% certain that it will) there is the added complication of having to use the Java Module System and whatever constraints it may impose on the solution.

-For the registry method replacement, this is certainly possible to do, but just requires someone to do the work, and ideally someone that knows the Win32 API.

 ## Contributions are welcome